Find out more

 - SDG 15 Life on Land via our Model Farms School and deforestation competitions which teach and agroforestry and environmental conversation.

-ARISE currently operates in Brazil, Malawi, Tanzania and Zambia.
+ARISE currently operates in Brazil, Malawi, Tanzania, Zambia, Ethiopia and Bangladesh.

 One of the three core pillars of the ARISE program is economic empowerment.
 We invest in economic empowerment of communities via grant distribution and income-generating activities.
 The focus is on empowering women in rural areas because they are more economically vulnerable.
 We expect that the additional income earned will enable families to pay for workers to help on tobacco farms rather than using child labor.